lenchan139/LightBrowser/README.md

 # LightBrowser
 This is a Veeeeeeeeerrrrrry lightweight browser using webview.
-I made it because my need.
+I made it because my needs.

 ## Licenses
 Basically, LightBrowser is under GPLv3 but a few file is under their lincense.